healthyregions/oeps/metadata/Access_HIVTesting.md

 understanding of potential spatial access.
 - Unlike most U.S. states, Connecticut’s traditional eight counties do not function as active government units and have not been used for statistical reporting for decades.
 More recently, the U.S. Census Bureau replaced Connecticut’s eight historical counties with nine planning regions as official county-equivalent geographies, effective in Census Bureau products beginning in 2022, with full adoption in federal data products through 2023–2024.
 Because this redefinition means that county FIPS codes and county-level boundaries no longer align consistently with the definitions used elsewhere in our dataset (which assume stable county geographies), some Connecticut tracts may appear as empty or missing in the county summary table.
 This is especially true where tract identifiers include legacy county codes that no longer match current county-equivalent definitions.
 - Note that Alaska travel times may reflect the data technically, but due to the geographic complexities of the state, we don't recommend using measures for that state at this time.
-Tracts are very large, and while there may be a FQHC location within the tract -- giving it a travel time of zero -- the physical size of the tract boundary makes that actual time a bit unreasonable.
+Tracts are very large, and while there may be a HIV Testing Facility location within the tract -- giving it a travel time of zero -- the physical size of the tract boundary makes that actual time a bit unreasonable.
 Please proceed with caution in frontier locations.

 ### Comments/Notes:
 - All nearest distance calculations are in miles.